SIM / Card

 While it is not advised to import keys from unknown source, there are situation where an existing key must be imported into a SmartCard-HSM (e.g. in a CA key migration).

-For those cases, the SDK provides for a mechanism to encrypt a key contained in a PKCS#12 container into a format suitable for import into a SmartCard-HSM.
+For those cases, the Smart Card Shell provides for a mechanism to encrypt a key contained in a PKCS#12 container into a format suitable for import into a SmartCard-HSM.

-However, the general advise is to generate keys in the SmartCard-HSM using the Common Criteria certified key generation algorithm and DRNG.2 rated random number generator.
+However, the general advise is to generate keys in the SmartCard-HSM using the Common Criteria certified key generation algorithm and DRNG.3 rated random number generator.

 The SmartCard-HSM implements an end-to-end key agreement scheme based on card-verifiable certificates.
 The peers validate each others public key based on an embedded trust-anchor and a certificate chain.
 Based on the authenticated public key, an ECDH operation is used to derive a set of common encryption keys.
 The scheme is designed for online communication (like in SRTP) as well as for file exchange.